 His wife now works full-time in his company.

 Writing and blogging are powerful tools for online marketing.
 It is the centerpiece of content marketing.
 But it is not enough that you know how to write.
-You should be familiar with the use of keywords, understand the basics of SEO and have the ability to create engaging content.
+You should be familiar with the use of keywords, understand the basics of

 #6.
 Social Media Campaigns